Learner’s Permit: 2025 Definitive Guide

 The permit was created to nurture a safe driving environment for all drivers on the road.
 You will learn how to operate a motor vehicle safely while becoming acclimated with traffic rules and regulations for your state.
 The process also helps you gain comfortability behind the wheel, as many states require a minimum amount of driving hours for all students.
 Use this period as a learning experience to help you become the safest driver possible when your permit restrictions are lifted.

-The age at which you can apply depends on your state.
+The age at which you can apply for a permit depends on your state.
 All states allow adults over the age of 18 to obtain a permit.
-Consult the table below to identify the age at which your state allows minors to apply.
+Consult the table below to identify the age at which your state allows minors to apply or select your state and see all specific requirements here.

 State | Driver’s Permit Age |